toulbar2/toulbar2/toulbar2/README.md

 and objective function  are factorized in local  functions on discrete variables.
 Each  function returns a  cost (a finite  positive integer) for any  assignment of its  variables.
-Constraints are  represented as functions with costs in {0,∞} where  ∞ is a large integer representing forbidden assignments.  toulbar2 looks for a  non-forbidden assignment of all variables  that minimizes the sum of all  functions.
+Constraints are  represented as functions with costs in {0,k} where k is a large integer representing forbidden assignments.  toulbar2 looks for a  non-forbidden assignment of all variables  that minimizes the sum of all  functions.